wemyss/chocolate-sales/README.md

 ## Overview

-Simple python script that runs on a heroku scheduled worker once a day - sending emails to registered users that are interested in particular items being on sale.
+Simple python script that runs on a aws lambda function once a day - sending emails to registered users that are interested in particular items being on sale.

 Uses DynamoDB to store the previous price so we don't continually send emails and we can detect price drops.